JustinStutler/Statistics_using_R/README.md

 ````
 B.
 b1.
 The answer of 11% is true.
 b2.
 We know the answer is true.
 Bayes’ Theorum allows us to evaluate the probability of the weatherman’s successful prediction of rain.
 This value, 11.11%, tells us that it will not rain more often than not when the weatherman predicts rain.
-Therefore, there is aobut a 89% chance it will not rain on Jane’s wedding day tomorrow.
+Therefore, there is about a 89% chance it will not rain on Jane’s wedding day tomorrow.
 ````
 &nbsp;
 <img src="question_c.JPG"/>